 - Happy customers? – Does the company have good (verified) reviews?

-- The easiest person to fool is yourself – 20% Annual Return?
-I don’t think so
+- The easiest person to fool is yourself – Get a second opinion

 - Become a detective – How legitimate is the company?

-- To Trade or Not To Trade – Is the company a revenue trader?
+- To Trade or Not To Trade – Can you trade in whisky casks?

 1. Fact Or Fiction: Have you been fully informed about cask investment?

-It is the nature of business that many companies are interested in making themselves money first, and customer returns after.
-Therefore, you may find that the majority of ‘investment guides’ from whisky companies read more like a sales pitch than like genuine investment guidance.
+It is the nature of business that companies are there to make money; that is the nature of capitalism.
+However some companies are interested in making themselves money over customer returns, which matters when you are looking at investments.
+In an unregulated markets such as cask investment you may find that the majority of ‘investment guides’ from whisky companies read more like a sales pitch than like genuine investment guidance.

-For example, do they list all of the positives of cask investment and neglect to mention the potential negatives?
+Listing all the positives of cask investment and neglecting to mention the potential negatives is misleading for you as a buyer and doesn’t let you make an informed decision.
 For example, if a company is telling you that you can bottle your cask after 10 years, but does not mention the costs of bottling your cask, then they misrepresenting the sale.

 We at Mark Littler LTD believe that you should be equipped with all of the facts before you choose to invest.
-That is why we have written a 52 page cask investment guide as well as the online content available on our blog, cask investment video guides, and cask calculator that also offer comprehensive and balanced information about the wonderful experience of owning a cask.
+That is why we have written our free, downloadable PDF cask buying guide as well as the online content available on our blog, cask investment video guides, and cask calculator.
+Our content offers comprehensive and balanced information about the experience of owning a cask and the realistic expectations, costs and risks so that you can make a decision that is best for you.

 We do not skim over the potential negatives.
 We would rather you had all the information and didn’t buy a cask, than buy one based on ‘fake news’.